project-chip/matter.js/packages/matter-node.js-examples/README.md

 ```
 (Please note the "--" to separate commandline parameters between the npm run and the executed script.

+**If you want to start multiple parallel processes please make sure to use different storage locations, different network port and ideally also different passcodes for each process!**

 The following parameters are available:
 * -passcode: the passcode to use for pairing (default: 20202021)
 * -discriminator: the discriminator to use for pairing (default: 3840, value between 0 and 4095)